nic-ch/naive-supervised/TRAIN/README.md

 $ ./run.sh testUtilities.cpp
 ```

-* ***testCollectionsSpeeds.cpp*** tests various collections of various sizes and of types: C array, std::vector, Array; as well as inside smart pointers.
+* ***testCollectionsSpeeds.cpp*** tests various collections of various sizes and of types: `C-array`, `std::vector`, `Array`; as well as inside smart pointers.
 This is to validate that compilers will optimize away and that everything performs the same.
 To run it:

 ```
 $ ./run.sh testCollectionsSpeeds.cpp